CSCI-40500-77100-Spring-2021/project-7/README.md

 # Security of Stonks Authentication

 ## Hashing passwords using Node.js and bcrypt library
 - Bcrypt library allows us to hash and compare passwords.
-It a way to hash and store passwords safely in the database.
+It is a way to hash and store passwords safely in the database.
 - We implemented the authentication using bcrypt so that it can store the passwords in PostgreSQL database.
 - The following is an example from our database of how we safe the information for log in and registration in our database:
 [